-“It’s really war for democracy, for humanity,” Skiliarova says, ‘it’s not me who needs help, it’s democracy, it’s truth, it’s media and human rights that need help, now with the voice of Ukraine.”
+“It’s really war for democracy, for humanity,” Skliarova says, ‘it’s not me who needs help, it’s democracy, it’s truth, it’s media and human rights that need help, now with the voice of Ukraine.”

 “The world community might be more united with a much harder answer, cause without weapons people just die in Ukraine.
 We don’t have any supplies to react to this huge army that Russia has.”

 It is apparent to most the urgent need for supplies and humanitarian aid.
-In addition to this, Skiliarova asks for a clearer plan from the West that outlines when enough is enough.
+In addition to this, Skliarova asks for a clearer plan from the West that outlines when enough is enough.

 “It’s like marketplace to trade peoples’ lives in Ukraine.
 Cause they’re not as valuable.
 For instance in Europe, if Russian invaded Finland or Poland - a bigger deal.
 This line would be already stepped.
 Ukrainian lives are not as important, I think.”

-“It might be years till we can get back to our cities in the east,” Skiliarova concludes.
+“It might be years till we can get back to our cities in the east,” Skliarova concludes.

 Lukianets, in the central region, is staying put for now.
 “I guess that if I lived in Kharkiv or in the eastern part, I would probably leave.
 But as I am in central part we hope, we pray, that it won’t get here.
 I don’t want to leave.”